 After mixing, it sits on the counter for about 2 hours, then into the fridge for use over the next 7 days.
 Tear off a piece as you need it, shape it, and then rest on the counter, covered loosely with plastic wrap, for 90 minutes.

 If you want the black and white braid, you’ll also need some plain rye dough.
-One easy plain rye is our white-flour Master Recipe from the first book, but replace 1 cup of unbleached all-purpose with 1 cup of rye flour.
+One easy plain rye is our white-flour Master Recipe from the first book, (online recipe here) but replace 1 cup of unbleached all-purpose with 1 cup of rye flour.

 Make three dough strands of the same length, two rye and one pumpernickel, but make the pumpernickel strand twice as thick.
 Braid them together (see the challah post for braiding instructions).
 Then 90 minutes on the counter under plastic wrap.
 Brush with water and sprinkle with caraway seeds if you like, then into a preheated 450 degree oven for about 30 minutes with steam (dump a cup of water into a preheated broiler tray, or just bake under an aluminum foil lasagne pan for the first 2/3’s of baking.
 Loaves are done when firm and very brown.